Will Janowitz

 William "Will" Janowitz (born May 25, 1980) is an American actor and writer for film and television.
-He is best known for playing Meadow Soprano's fiancé, Finn DeTrolio, on The Sopranos, Hymie Weiss on Boardwalk Empire (2012–2013), and Trevor in Bikini Moon (2017).
+He is best known for playing Meadow Soprano's fiancé, Finn DeTrolio, on The Sopranos, Hymie Weiss on Boardwalk Empire (2012—2013), and Trevor in Bikini Moon (2017).

 Early life and education

 Janowitz was born on May 25, 1980, in New York City and is a first-generation American.
 He has Eastern European and Jewish ancestry.
 His mother, Katherine Sborovy, a writer, was from Bratislava, Slovakia.
 His father, James Janowitz, an attorney, is from Berlin, Germany.
 His father’s family fled to New York City after their family’s window display factory was seized by the Nazis on Kristallnacht.
 Will is named after his great uncle who perished in the Minsk Ghetto.
 Janowitz’s mother’s family were also survivors of the Holocaust and sought refuge in New York City.

 Janowitz grew up on the Upper West Side in New York City.
-Will graduated from high school at the Trevor Day School in Manhattan.
+He graduated from high school at the Trevor Day School in Manhattan.

 After training at the University of North Carolina School of the Arts in 2000, Janowitz began acting professionally.

 Career

 He worked briefly as Mary-Louise Parker's personal assistant on several film and television projects.
 One of his earliest film credits was a role in David Gordon Green's George Washington (2000).

-In 2002, Janowitz booked a recurring role on The Sopranos as Meadow Soprano's (Jamie-Lynn Sigler) boyfriend Finn DeTrolio.
+In 2002, Janowitz booked a recurring role on The Sopranos as Meadow Soprano's (Jamie-Lynn Sigler) boyfriend, Finn DeTrolio.
 He would appear in the fifth and sixth seasons of the show, portraying a novice's perspective of the organized crime ring.
 Janowitz's character notably disclosed the homosexuality of Vito Spatafore (Joe Gannascoli), one of Tony Soprano's (James Gandolfini) best-earning captains.

 Janowitz has appeared in various independent features, including Backseat (2005) and Bristol Boys (2006).
 In 2005, he appeared in Grand Theft Auto: Liberty City Stories as the voice of Donald Love.

 In 2009, Janowitz joined the ensemble cast of Ang Lee's Taking Woodstock and wore a blonde wig and mustache to play Chip Monck, the festival's production designer.
 That same summer, he went to Marietta, Georgia, to play the role of Leo Frank in The People v.
 Leo Frank (2009).
-The film explores the life and trial of Leo Frank, an American-born Jew who was lynched in Marietta, Georgia, on August 17, 1915, after being accused of the murder of a 13-year-old girl who worked in his pencil factory.
+The film explores the life and trial of Leo Frank, an American-born Jew who was lynched in Marietta, Georgia, on August 17, 1915, after raping and murdering a 13-year-old girl who worked in his pencil factory.

-He played a comedian in "The Good News" episode of Mad Men in 2010 where he razzes the audience members: Don Draper (Jon Hamm) and Lane Pryce (Jared Harris).
-In 2011 he appeared as a green Goblin in Louie C.K.’s television show, Louie for the “Halloween/Ellie” episode.
+He played a comedian in "The Good News" episode of Mad Men in 2010, razzing audience members Don Draper and Lane Pryce.
+In 2011 he appeared as a green Goblin in Louie C.K.’s television show, Louie, in the episode “Halloween/Ellie”.

-Between 2012-2013 Janowitz portrayed a historically ruthless Chicago mobster, Hymie Weiss, on the Boardwalk Empire show.
-Along with Dean O'Banion (Arron Shiver), the North-Side gang from their flower shop lair, clashed with the Torrio-Capone gang.
+From 2012—2013, Janowitz portrayed a historically ruthless Chicago mobster, Hymie Weiss, on Boardwalk Empire.